-At regular stages you will be required to move to a shop or lab area to perform various tasks in order to develop your practical skills.
-As much as possible, study lab and shop instruction is patterned after "on-the-job" situations, where a limited amount of direct supervision is required.
+At regular stages students will be required to move to a shop or lab area to perform various tasks in order to develop their practical skills.
+As much as possible, study lab and shop instruction is patterned after on-the-job situations, where a limited amount of direct supervision is required.

 The training follows a modular system that begins by developing a wide variety of basic skills, and builds on these to develop intermediate and specialized skills required in this industry.

 All unit tests and assigned practicals must be completed with a passing grade before writing the final exam, which is scheduled in May.

 The Heavy Mechanical Apprenticeship program is designed for people already working in the trade and registered with the Industry Training Authority (ITA).
 UFV offers all four levels of technical training.

 Level 3 — 6 weeks